Last updated on August 6th, 2023 at 08:16 am

 Inflation has become a household name in every part of the world.
-From Nigeria to Ghana, Canada to the United States, Germany to Spain, the economic jargon isn’t strange to any student, breadwinners and buyers of items.
+From Nigeria to Ghana, Canada to the United States, and Germany to Spain, the economic jargon isn’t strange to any student, breadwinners, and buyers of items.

 The lives of the rich and average buyers are affected by inflation.
 That’s why a serious government will never ignore inflation.

 If left uncontrolled, it can dislocate an economy and cause social upheaval.
 It can cause havoc to an economy and the stability of a country.

 In the article, we will shed light on how the rising prices of goods and services can affect the economy of a country.